dixy404/Battle-at-the-ministry-of-magic/README.md

 # Battle of the Department of Mysteries

-Responsive Harry Potter Game in JavaScript
+Harry Potter Game in JavaScript

 # Demo